"Who am I then? Nothing...? I'm just a story?"

 - Cruel Mercy

-- Deliberate Values Dissonance: Martha can't catch a break with all these Edwardians treating her like a second-class human.
+- Deliberate Values Dissonance: Martha can't catch a break with all these Edwardians treating her like a second-class person, including John Smith.

 - Disapproving Look: The Doctor's permanent emotion during the climax, sometimes edging into Death Glare.
 Doesn't help that he looks right at the camera more than once.